Green Innovation Centres for the Agriculture and Food Sector (GIC)

 Innovations in the agriculture and food sector have increased the incomes of small farming enterprises, boosted employment and improved the regional food supply in the rural target regions.

-The Green Innovation Centres programme is currently active in 14 countries.
-It coordinates its activities with local ministries and cooperates with programmes under the special initiative One World - No Hunger as well as with bilateral German development cooperation programmes.
+The programme coordinates its activities with local ministries and cooperates with programmes under the One World - No Hunger initiative, as well as with bilateral German development cooperation programmes.

-Smallholder farms are the focus of the Green Innovation Centres programme, which aids them in sustainably increasing their agricultural production and income.
+Smallholder farms are the focus of the Green Innovation Centres supporting them to sustainably increase their agricultural production and income.
 A second objective is to generate new jobs in the area of food processing, ensuring that a greater portion of the value added from agricultural production remains in the local area, especially within rural regions.

-The private sector is also providing its support: In Tunisia, the innovation centre has launched a training offensive in cooperation with the large Tunisian dairy company Délice.
+The private sector is also providing support: In Tunisia, the Innovation Centre has launched a training offensive in cooperation with the large Tunisian dairy company Délice.
 A modernisation project in India is being implemented within the potato value chain in cooperation with the German agricultural machinery manufacturers Grimme and Lemken.

 The Green Innovation Centres are also engaged in cooperation with civil society and associations.
 In Mali, for example, a cooperation programme for promoting functional literacy is being conducted with the German Adult Education Association.
 In Ethiopia, the Welthungerhilfe Foundation is providing its support to strengthen farmers’ organisations.
-A transnational framework for knowledge exchange has been established between women residing in rural areas in Bavaria and those in Kenya.
+A transnational framework for knowledge exchange has been established between the rural women associations from Bavaria and Kenya.